 Overview

-An implanted port is a device that is placed under the skin of your chest or arm.
-It is made of plastic, stainless steel, or titanium.
+- An implanted port is a device that is placed under the skin of your chest or arm.
 It's about the size of a quarter, but thicker.
-A thin, flexible tube runs from the port into a large vein.
-A membrane (septum) similar to a pencil eraser is in the center of the port.
-A needle can pierce the septum to give medicine or collect blood.
+A thin, flexible tube runs under the skin from the port into a large vein in your chest.

-A central line is a thin, flexible tube placed in a vein in your arm, neck, or chest.
-It's kept in place with a few stitches.
-The line can put medicine, liquids, or nutrients right into a blood vessel.
-A central line can be used for several months.
+- A central line is a thin, flexible tube placed in a vein in your arm, neck, or chest.
+This device also has a small access port that stays on your skin.
+The port is kept in place with a few stitches.

 Tell your doctor if you take aspirin or some other blood thinner.
-These medicines can increase the chance of bleeding inside your body when you get one of these devices.
+These medicines can increase the chance of bleeding when you have one of these devices.
+Also tell your doctor ALL the medicines, vitamins, supplements, and herbal remedies you take.
+Some may increase the risk of problems when you have one of these devices.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.